 “Why, what great grief has befallen you?”

 “Oh! how could you, you naughty man!” cried she.

 “How could I what?” asked he in amazement.

-“How could you think I would feel so sorry & unhappy if anything had happened to myself, instead of bearing up against it!
+“How could you think I would feel so sorry and unhappy if anything had happened to myself, instead of bearing up against it!
 But my heart is sick for that poor cotter & his wife.
-I mean William Cove, whom I have just been to see, their Eldest, only & beloved daughter is dying & really when they asked me to come & see her I could
+I mean William Cove, whom I have just been to see, their Eldest, only & beloved daughter is dying and really when they asked me to come and see her I could

 not refuse, & when I gave her some costly grapes (which cost ten shillings the bunch) & they found she could [